Max Robinson

 Maxie Cleveland Robinson Jr. (May 1, 1939 – December 20, 1988) was an American broadcast journalist, most notably serving as co-anchor on ABC World News Tonight alongside Frank Reynolds and Peter Jennings from 1978 until 1983.
 Robinson is noted as the first African-American broadcast network news anchor in the United States.
 Robinson was a founder of the National Association of Black Journalists.

 Biography

 Early life and education

 Robinson was born the second of four children (a sister Jewell, who became a teacher; brother Randall, a Harvard-educated lawyer; and sister Jean, a publicist), of Maxie, a teacher and Doris Robinson in Richmond, Virginia.
 The schools in Richmond were still segregated when he attended; after graduating from Armstrong High School, Robinson attended Oberlin College, where he was freshman class president.
 However, he stayed there for only a year and a half and did not graduate.
-Robinson briefly served in the United States Air Force and was assigned to the Russian Language School at Indiana University before receiving a medical discharge.
+Robinson briefly served in the United States Air Force and was assigned to the Russian Language School at Indiana University Bloomington before receiving a medical discharge.
 He began working in radio early on, including a short time at WSSV-AM in Petersburg, Virginia, where he called himself "Max the Player", and later at WANT-AM, Richmond.